-Type testing provides a basis for determining that equipment is designed appropriately and meets the specifications for being designated as Certified Equipment under this Rule.
+Type Testing provides a basis for determining that equipment is designed appropriately and meets the specifications for being designated as Certified Equipment under this Rule.
 The requirements described in this section cover only issues related to Interconnection and are not intended to address device safety or other issues outside the needs of the relationship between RPU and the Producer operating a Generating Facility.

-The following table defines the test requirements by technology.
-Test References that are preceded by "UL 1741" refer to the section numbers of the document that describe the test requirements.
-While UL 1741 was written specifically for photovoltaic inverters, the requirements are readily adapted to inverter-based Generating Facilities, synchronous machines, induction machines, as well as single/multi-function controllers and protection relays.
+Adopted by Board of Public Utilities: June 2, 2011 Approved by City Council: June 21, 1911 Fifective of Date: August 20, 2011 Doard Resolution No.2011-01 Council Resolution: 22228 The following table defines the test requirements by technology.
+Test References that are preceded by "UL 1741" refer to the section numbers of the document that describe the test requirements.2 While UL 1741 was written specifically for photovoltaic inverters, the requirements are readily adapted to inverter-based Generating Facilities, synchronous machines, induction machines, as well as single/multi-function controllers and protection relays.
 Until a standardized test procedure is specified, RPU or NRTL shall adapt the procedures referenced in the following table as appropriate and necessary for a machine's performance and its control and protection system functions.